Elan456/EGene/DOCS.md

 `best_network.calico_from_hidden_layer(1, [2, 3])`

 Layer counting starts at 0 with the input layer, so layer 1 is the first hidden layer.
-This line set the two nodes on layer 1 to the values 2 and 3 before they are activated, and returns the output.
+This line sets the two nodes on layer 1 to the values 2 and 3 before they are activated, and returns the output.
 All nodes before the layer being set are set to 0.
 #### Visualizing